Approximations on certain domains of $\mathbb{C}^{n}$

 \section{Abstract}

-In this paper, we first show that any domain $\Omega$ in $\cn(n \geq 2)$, which is spirallike with respect to a complete, holomorphic, globally asymptotic stable vector field $V$, is a Runge domain.
-Next, we prove an Anders\'{e}n-Lempert type approximation theorem: If a domain $\Omega \subseteq \cn$ is spirallike with respect to a complete, globally exponentially stable, vector field $V$, with a certain rate of the convergence of the flow of the vector field $V$ in $\Omega $ then any biholomorphism $\Phi\colon \Omega \to \Phi(\Omega)$, with $\Phi(\Omega)$ is Runge, can be approximated by automorphisms of $\mathbb{C}^{n}$ uniformly on compacts.
-This generalizes all earlier known theorems in this direction substancially, even when the vector field is linear.
-We further show that, if $J(\Phi) \equiv 1$ and $div(V)$ is constant then the biholomorphism $\Phi\colon \Omega \to \Phi(\Omega)$ can be approximated by volume-preserving automorphism of $\cn$.
-We also provide an analogous result when the given biholomorphism preserves the symplectic form.
-As an application of our approximation results, we show that any Loewner PDE in a complete hyperbolic domain $\Omega$ which is spirallike with respect to a globally asymptotic stable vector field $V$, having some uniform exponential convergence rate on the domain $\Omega$, admits an essentially unique univalent solution with values in $\cn$.
-We also provide an example of a Hartogs domain in $\mathbb{C}^{2}$ which spirallike with respect to a complete holomorphic vector field $F(z_{1},z_{2})=(-2z_{1},-3z_{2}+z_{1}z_{2})$, but the domain is not spirallike with respect to any linear vector field.
-Some more examples are provided at the end of this paper.
+In this paper, we study the domains in $\mathbb{C}^n$ that are invariant under the positive flows of some globally defined, complete holomorphic vector field with a globally attracting fixed point at the origin.
+Our first result says that such a domain $\Omega$ is always Runge.
+Next, with an additional assumption on the rate of convergence of the flow, we show that any biholomorphism $\Phi\colon \Omega \to \Phi(\Omega)$, with $\Phi(\Omega)$ is Runge, can be approximated by automorphisms of $\mathbb{C}^{n}$ uniformly on compacts.
+This generalizes all earlier known theorems in this direction substantially, even when the vector field is linear.
+As an application of our approximation results, on such domains that are also complete hyperbolic, we show that any Loewner PDE in a complete hyperbolic domain $\Omega$ admits an essentially unique univalent solution with values in $\mathbb{C}^n$.
+We also provide an approximation result for volume preserving biholomorphisms on above domains.
+We provide several examples of such domains.